jan-casas/vsc-compute-dash/README.md

 | 15        | 30         | 12              | 18                | 10                | 40          |
 | 22        | 45         | 15              | 22                | 12                | 49          |

+*Table 1: Computation time results.
+There is more room to improve the detail script.
+At the moment the load time and the export time depend of the connectors.*

 ### Next Steps